zsimo/node-by-example/node.md

 V8 enables any `C++` application to expose its own objects and functions to JavaScript code.

 ### Libuv
-Libuv is a multi-platform C library that provides support for asynchronous I/O based on `event loops`.
+Libuv is a multi-platform `C` library that provides support for asynchronous I/O based on `event loops`.

+It `implements all of the asynchronous behaviors of the platform`.

 It was initially developed for Node.js to handle the event-driven architecture, but it has since been adopted by other projects due to its performance and efficiency.
 Libuv's primary features include:
 - Event loop
 - Asynchronous file and file system operations
 - Asynchronous TCP and UDP sockets
 - Child processes
-- Thread pool
+- Thread pool (4 threads by default)
 - Timers, signals, and polls

-By handling all these features, libuv enables Node.js to work as a single-threaded, non-blocking, and event-driven platform.

 ### Event loop
+The Event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that `JavaScript (V8) is single-threaded` — by offloading operations to the system kernel whenever possible.

+Since most `modern kernels are multi-threaded`, they can handle multiple operations executing in the background.
+When one of these operations completes, the kernel tells Node.js so that the appropriate `callback` may be added to the poll `queue` to eventually be executed.

-Event loop has one very simple job: it looks at the stack, it looks at the task queue.
+In practice, Event loop has one very simple job: it looks at the stack, it looks at the task queue.
 If the stack is empty, it takes the first thing on the queue and push it on the stack.